LitLabs420/Labs-Ai/README_LITLABS.md

 ### Q: Can I white-label this?

 **A:** Yes.
-Replace "LitLabs" branding throughout and you have your own AI bot service.
+Replace "Litree" branding throughout and you have your own AI bot service.

 ---